Tareq-Ali-1998/Mancala-Engine/README.md

 # Notes
+This GitHub account is just to show the code, I am making a new professional one.

 Every single detail will be published here in a month as a guide on how to play the game exactly and how to use the engine.

 In a year I will publish a Flutter application of this game in which players can play together online or against the engine.